klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 |NSTRATY       |          0001|
 ```

-8. ## How to generate Initial and Boundary conditions (IC) from global data
+## 8. How to generate Initial and Boundary conditions (IC) from global data

    The program "pre" created in item 3 above is the program that get data from global input files and converted them to IC for BRAMS.
 First of all You must edit a namelist file named **pre.nm**l.
-See the example bellow
+See the example bellow:

    ```
    $ARGS_INPUT